 Second, our paper contributes to the literature on inattention in the context of tax complexity (e.g., Abeler and Jäger, 2015; Zwick, 2021).
-We show that tax complexity does not lead to an over- or underestimation of the commuter tax break but leads to commuting subsidies being ignored even by subjects with above-average tax knowledge.
+We show that tax complexity does not lead to an over- or underestimation of the commuter tax break but rather to the commuter tax break being ignored even by subjects with an above-average level of tax knowledge.

-Third, we contribute to research on the time costs of commuting (Small et al., 2005, 2007; van Ommeren and Fosgerau, 2009) by providing a current update on the time costs of commuting and provide a better understanding of how individuals' total driving costs are composed.
-On average, the time costs of commuting account for about 44 percent of the total costs of commuting by car.
+Third, we contribute to research on the time costs of commuting (Small et al., 2005, 2007; van Ommeren and Fosgerau, 2009) by providing not only a current update on the time costs of commuting but also a better understanding of how individuals' total driving costs are composed.
+On average, the time costs of commuting account for approximately 44 percent of the total costs of commuting by car.

 Our results offer different implications depending on the goal policymakers try to achieve.
 Suppose the expansion of employees' job search radius is desired.
-In that case, our evidence suggests legislators could either design the commuter tax break less complex and more salient to be in control of the magnitude of the effect or keep the deductibility but at a reduced deduction rate which would increase tax revenue at the cost of not being in control over the effect size.
-However, if the reduction of job-related mobility is desirable, e.g., from an ecological standpoint, and also legally possible, the abolition of the commuter tax break would have a sizable effect by reducing the average commute distance by almost 9 percent.
+In that case, our evidence suggests that legislators could either design the commuter tax break in a less complex and more salient manner to be in control of the magnitude of the effect or keep the deductibility but do so at a reduced deduction rate, which would increase tax revenue at the cost of not being in control over the effect size.
+However, if reducing work-related mobility is desirable, e.g., for ecological reasons, then abolishing the commuter tax break break - if legally permissible - would significantly reduce the average commute by almost 9 percent.

 The remainder of this paper is organized as follows.
-In the next section, we discuss related literature and develop the hypotheses.
-In sections 3 and 4, we present the experimental design and data, section 5 explains the estimation strategy, section 6 presents the results, and section 7 concludes.
+In the next section, we discuss the related literature and develop the hypotheses.
+In sections 3 and 4, we present the experimental design and data, respectively.
+Section 5 explains the estimation strategy, section 6 presents the results, and section 7 concludes.